Skip to content

-In this tutorial, you will go through step-by-step instructions to bring an existing site to Cloudflare using Pulumi Infrastructure as Code (IaC) so that you can become familiar with the resource management lifecycle.
+In this tutorial, you will follow step-by-step instructions to bring an existing site to Cloudflare using Pulumi infrastructure as code (IaC) to familiarize yourself with the resource management lifecycle.
 In particular, you will create a Zone and a DNS record to resolve your newly added site.
-This tutorial adopts the IaC principle to complete the steps listed in the Add a Site tutorial.
+This tutorial adopts the IaC principle to complete the steps listed in the Add site tutorial.

 Before you begin